9.1.6 Persons issued with a security notice

 - the likely effect of no PLP or DAPP being paid on the person's dependants.

-If the Attorney-General decides to issue a security notice to the Minister for Social Services in relation to a person, then while the notice is in force:
+If the Attorney-General decides to issue a security notice to the Minister for Families and Social Services in relation to a person, then while the notice is in force: